Development opportunities

 Wadeye

-In 2016-17 the Department of Environment and Natural Resources under took a soil and land suitability assessment for irrigated agriculture in the Nangu Area, south of Wadeye, with support of traditional owners.
-Covering an area of 6,010ha, 5,030ha of versatile land was identified as suitable for a range of irrigated agricultural cropping options.
+In 2015-16 the Department of Environment and Natural Resources under took a soil and land suitability assessment in the Ali Curung area.
+The soil and land suitability assessment investigated 47,610ha across pastoral and Indigenous land, and identified more than 43,840ha of land suitable for a range of irrigated agricultural crops.

 Wildman River